jlgm/WhiteRabbitChallenge/README.md

 |         o, s, u        |    2   |             3, 5, 7            |
 | a, i, l, n, p, r, w, y |    1   | 11, 13, 17, 19, 23, 29, 31, 37 |

-Now, we can encode a word as the multiplication of it's characters values.
-It's easy to notice that anagrams will have the same code.
+Now, we can hash a word as the multiplication of it's characters values.
+It's easy to notice that anagrams will produce the same hash code.
 Also, because we're associating smaller numbers to characters that repeat more, any word that was not removed will have its code small enough to fit a **long long** type.
 In fact, the sentence `"poultry outwits ants"` (and any of it's anagrams) encodes to 6233420033240400.

 *A set of words will be anagram of T if the multiplication of their codes results in the code of T.*

-For example, if we define our encode function as hash(), then `hash("poultry")\*hash("outwits")\*hash("ants") = hash("poultryoutwitsants")`
+For example, if we define our encode function as hash(), then `hash("poultry")*hash("outwits")*hash("ants") = hash("poultryoutwitsants")`

 ### 3) Grouping anagrams